nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 from {{ source('staging','green_tripdata') }}
 where vendorid is not null
 ```
 * We pass a `payment-type` variable which may be an integer from 1 to 6.
+(Note: need to add single quotes for 'payment-type')

 And this is what it would compile to:
 ```sql